oxfos/urly/README.md

 ## General

 I used the Python package Django to create the web service (I don't know Flask yet).<br>
-I use Python version 3.6.9 and pipenv (virtual environment package).
+I use Python version 3.6.9 and pipenv (package for virtual environments).

 ### Assumptions: